Pearl-Finance/pearl-token/README.md

    ```

 ## License
-This project is licensed under MT.
+This project is licensed under MIT.
 See the `LICENSE` file for more details.